oblinger/spotlight-commander/README-uf.md

 * **LOSSLESS** -- Any source structure printed into Uniform is guaranteed to parse back onto a JSON structure EQUAL to its original.

-* **BI-DIRECTIONAL** -- Uniform expressions map losslessly onto JSON, and conversly JSON expressions also map losslessly onto Uniform.
-(Indeed bi-directional, lossless mappings exists for multiple common formats:
+* **BI-DIRECTIONAL** -- Uniform expressions map losslessly onto JSON, and conversely JSON expressions also map losslessly onto Uniform.
+(Indeed bi-directional, lossless mappings exists for many common formats:
   JSON, RDF, Lisp sexprs, etc.)

 * **PURELY SYNTACTIC** -- Uniform parses a generic C/Java/Python/Scala-ish language in a langauge-independent,